semacu/training/20170601_ResearchDataManagement_SkillsAcademicSuccess_Wolfson/README.md

 ### Contents

 - What is research data?
-- Why managing your data can be helpful to you and others?
+- Why managing your data can be useful for you and others?
 - Challenges
-- How to organise your data well
+- Gaining confidence to organise your data well
+- Existing resources and tools

 ### Slides